Real estate professionals: It pays to stay in touch with past clients, future clients, and your sphere of influence…

 And of course, those buyers and sellers who are still in the “thinking about it” stage could forget you if you fail to stay in touch.

-“Event-themed Staying in Touch” Real Estate Letter set.
+“Event-themed Keeping in Touch” Real Estate Letter set.

 This set of 26 letters offers two choices for each month of the year – each focused on some event, holiday, or celebration.